liliatabea/myPortfolio/content/blog/CostOfLiving/index.md

 Working at [superdot](https://www.superdot.studio/), you often get the chance to dig through interesting datasets.
 We came across a dauntingly detailed [table](https://www.bfs.admin.ch/bfs/de/home/statistiken/preise/erhebungen/icp.assetdetail.12827262.html) based on the [Harmonized Index of Consumer Prices](https://en.wikipedia.org/wiki/Harmonised_Index_of_Consumer_Prices) (HICP).
 A cool topic for a summer lab project – read the full article on [Medium.](https://medium.com/superdot_studio/a-diagram-type-for-a-niche-data-use-case-56114a5e8abf)

+Prices and earnings vary dramatically from region to region, even within the European Union.
+The Harmonized Index of Consumer Prices attempts to make sense of this.
+The prices of roughly 300,000 products are monitored throughout Europe, to understand the real cost of rice in Bulgaria, shoes in Luxembourg or a taxi ride in Sweden.

 <div class="kg-nopointer">

 ![CostOfLiving milk basket](./CostOfLiving_milkbasket.jpg)

 </div>

-Milk is just an example for the 300,000 products monitored in the HICP basket.
+Milk is just one example for the all products monitored in the HICP basket.

 First, we had to make sense of the data.
 [Tableau](https://www.tableau.com/) is great for rough and ready, explorative data analysis.